How To Build A Strong Connection With Someone You Just Started Dating

 The fewer expectations and rules you put on your relationship, the less pressure there will likely be.
 You can practice letting go of control by trying something new together once a month.
 It can be as simple as going to a new restaurant to something more involved, like a weekend adventure.
 Trying new things together will make you feel more connected like starting a couple hobby that you both enjoy.
 Those places will be attached to your partner and the memories you made together.
 And while you’re trying new things, you’ll have more to talk about.

 Nothing stays the same for long, so you might as well embrace the change.
 Challenging yourself in this way can make it easier to cope with unexpected changes that you didn’t plan for.
 It’s also good training for when you start to notice your partner’s bad habits.
-You’ll potentially more open to accepting them.
-That can be a game-changer for your relationship.
+You’ll potentially be more open to accepting them.
+That can be a game-changer for your relationship and your mental health.
 We all have unpleasant habits.
 You’ll have to distinguish whether your partner’s bad habits are ones you can live with or whether you might have to go your separate ways.

 Not all relationships work out, but the work you do to build a connection isn’t necessarily wasted.
 You’ll learn how to build a connection for the next time and have a better sense of what exactly you are looking for.
 It can also make goodbyes easier if your relationship is built on trust and respect.